napstablook911/From-Vision-to-Sound-GenAI-Explorations-Between-Image-and-Soundscape/README.md

 •	Soundscapes: Generated from images, providing a listening experience for each visual input.

-•	[Gradio interface](https://www.gradio.app) / [Firebase studio](https://firebase.google.com): for interactively navigating the process of generating soundscapes from images (optional)
+•	[Gradio interface](https://www.gradio.app)/[Firebase studio](https://firebase.google.com): for interactively navigating the process of generating soundscapes from images (optional)

 •	A final report with results analysis, critical reflections, and observations on how the AI models handle the transformation from image to sound.